Explore Austin’s Community Tree Priority Map

 Interested in learning more?
 View the interactive map here!

-City of Austin Strategic Direction 2023 (SD23) Alignment: Tree Planting Prioritization Map supports the SD23 Government that works for all (GTW.10).
+City of Austin Strategic Direction 2023 (SD23) Alignment: The Community Tree Priority Map supports the SD23 Government that works for all (GTW.10).

 Do you have an idea to benefit Austin's urban forest in a high-priority area?
 We encourage you to explore and apply for the Urban Forest Grant, which can help fund your tree planting, care, education, and inspiration projects.